CedDlh/geo-api/README.md

 ## Test request

 After launching the server with ``rails s``, you can use any of the 5 test emails below.
-They will either return as a result the appriopriate lat/long in a JSON format or raise an error when appropriate :
+They will either return as a result the correct lat/long in a JSON format or raise an error when appropriate :
 - http://localhost:3000/api/v1/locations?address=notre-dame-de-paris
 - http://localhost:3000/api/v1/locations?address=checkpoint-charlie
 - http://localhost:3000/api/v1/locations?address=statue-of-liberty